Shabjdeed

-Oday Abbas (عدي عباس), better by his stage name Shabjdeed (شب جديد), is a Palestinian rapper from Kafr 'Aqab.
+Oday Abbas (عدي عباس; born 1995), better known by his stage name Shabjdeed (شب جديد or شبجديد, lit.
+'New Guy'), is a Palestinian rapper from Kafr 'Aqab, Jerusalem.
 Based in the city of Ramallah, he has become an influential figure in underground Palestinian hip-hop.

 Style

 Shabjdeed's lyrics are mainly inspired by the daily life of a Palestinian in the West Bank, especially of his generation, growing up after, and not during, the Nakba, the Naksa, as well as the First and Second Intifada.
 The Palestinian struggle and life under occupation are rarely discussed in his lyrics, much more just referenced as a part of daily life.
 His use of the Arabic language is characterized as playful, using alliteration and rhyming to create a unique style.
 His delivery has been described as a "constant overflow of words that fills every corner of a track."
 Shabjdeed's rapping has been distinguished by his thick accent.
 He cites the Ramallah rap collective Saleb Wahed as a major source of inspiration.